TeX-Live/texlive-source/texk/gregorio/gregorio-src/README.md

 You need a recent and working [TeXLive](https://www.tug.org/texlive/), on top of which you just need to install latest [Gregorio release](https://github.com/gregorio-project/gregorio/releases).
 See [the website](http://gregorio-project.github.io/installation.html) for more details.

-**Note:** Due to a bug in the current release (v2.7-fix-3) of `luaotfload` the documentation cannot be built against TeXLive 2016 (see [#1188](https://github.com/gregorio-project/gregorio/issues/1188)).
-As a result, building from a clone of the repository will fail against that version.
-A work around for this bug exists ([9fe9139](https://github.com/henryso/gregorio/commit/9fe9139178dce6adebffbae65016800748450b61), but using it breaks compilation under TeXLive 2015 and the bug has been fixed in the latest master for `luaotfload`.
+**Note:** Due to a bug in the v2.7-fix-3 release of `luaotfload` the documentation cannot be built against TeXLive 2016 if you have that version of `luaotfload` (see [#1188](https://github.com/gregorio-project/gregorio/issues/1188)).
 The result is that users should do one of the following:

-- Install from the distribution tar ball (recommended for those installing a stable release).
+- Install from the distribution tar ball where the documentation is already built (recommended for those installing a stable release).
-- Switch to TeXLive 2015 to build the docs.
+- Switch to TeXLive 2015 (which uses an earlier version of `luaotfload`) to build the docs.
-- Upgrade your `luaotfload` to a more recent version (v2.8-rc1 or later).
+- Upgrade your `luaotfload` to a more recent version (v2.8 or later).

 ## Documentation